China gives tax breaks on Hong Kong-Shanghai stock link

 "Launching the scheme with tax uncertainty looming would have been a major obstacle for investors and removes a big source of risk and uncertainty," he said.

-Beijing's statement said that mainland individuals buying shares in Hong Kong through the program would be exempt from income tax for three years, but will be liable for tax on dividends.
+Beijing's statement said that mainland individuals buying shares in Hong Kong through the programme would be exempt from income tax for three years, but will be liable for tax on dividends.

 The statement also said that business tax on Qualified Foreign Institutional Investor (QFII) and Renminbi Qualified Foreign Institutional Investor (RQFII) schemes - the two main avenues currently available for foreigners to invest in Chinese stocks - will also be temporarily exempted.